prayagsingh/docker-jibri-pulseaudio/README.md

 1. Use `jibri.yml` with docker-compose.
 2. Use `stack-jibri.yml` with `docker stack deploy`.
+3. TODO add k8s files
-3. Look for `update_this` and change the value accordingly.
+4. Look for `update_this` and change the value accordingly.
 Also change `meet.example.com` with a valid URL.

 ***NOTE:*** Here I'm using `external` network in both the files.
 Please change it accordingly.